 Supervised Learning

-When you use supervised learning methods, your data is already labeled.
+When you use supervised learning methods, your data is already labelled.
 This means that you are aware of the variable to be targeted.
 With the method, machines can predict future outcomes based on past information.
 It requires, at minimum, two input variables and an output variable to be provided to the model to be taught.

 Unsupervised Learning

-Unsupervised learning algorithms utilize non-labeled data to find patterns in the data.
+Unsupervised learning algorithms utilize non-labelled data to find patterns in the data.
 They can discern hidden characteristics from the data that is provided.
 The patterns and commonalities become more apparent when the data becomes easily readable.

 Reinforcement Learning